Updated: Jan 23

 Track 11: Gone

 Gone is my least favorite track here.
-The song produces some great moments, but I feel it isn't cohesive enough.
+The song produces some great moments, but I feel the instrumental goes over the place at times.

 Track 12: Remember